-In the "Bottom Up" method, individual sectoral, and segmental end-use level hourly load profiles are multiplied by the corresponding annual gross energy demand forecast determined in the process described in the previous section then aggregated to create residential, commercial and industrial sector level zonal hourly gross energy demand forecasts which are in turn aggregated to form the total Ontario provincial system level zonal hourly gross energy demand forecast.
+In the "Bottom Up" method, individual sectoral, and segmental annual gross energy demand forecasts determined in the process described in the previous section are multiplied by the corresponding end-use level hourly load profiles then aggregated to create residential, commercial and industrial sector level zonal hourly gross energy demand forecasts which are in turn aggregated to form the Ontario provincial residential, commercial and industrial sectors zonal hourly gross energy demand forecasts.
 The advantage of this approach is that it provides detailed results that can assist with activities such as conservation planning and sensitivity analysis.
-The IESO has compared the result from the "Bottom Up" method to the available system level zonal hourly demand including weather-corrected 2019 demand data to ensure that it represents a reasonable depiction of the Ontario demand profile under normal conditions.
+The IESO has compared the result from the "Bottom Up" method to the available system level zonal hourly demand data to ensure that it represents a reasonable depiction of the Ontario demand profile under normal conditions.